Natural Gas or Coal,

 I used to have 4 months of energy supply in my backyard, today I wake up every morning praying that there is no problem with the gas pipeline, because I have millions of customers to serve every day.
 My energy security is far reduced”.

 Let me reiterate that we need both gas and coal for our modern existence today and we will need it tomorrow.
 Personally, I am convinced that we need much more of both.
-The choice of coal or gas or both depends on each country’s specific geographical and geological situations, which makes it obvious why Saudi Arabia uses gas, India uses coal, and why the US uses both.
+The choice of coal or gas or both depends on each country’s specific geographical and geological situations, which makes it obvious why Saudi Arabia uses gas, India and China use coal, and why the US uses both.

 However, I sense that the biggest misunderstanding about both coal and gas is their importance as a raw material input (nothing to do with energy).
 There is hardly any product that we use that does not require either both or at least gas or coal as a chemical “raw material” input (your phone, clothes, your car, food, your house, computers, solar panels, on and on it goes).